 We’ll not be ventilating the flat roof areas.
 Instead, we’ll insulate to a minimum R-25 above roof deck with closed-cell polyisocyanurate or extruded polystyrene board insulation (to avoid condensation concerns per code).
 From there, we’ll install balance of open-cell insulation on the underside of deck to achieve the final agreed R-value.

 Even the view from the garage is stunning!

 The overall enclosure is just about framed, and crews are finishing-up details in anticipation of window arrival.
 The Michigan winter has most certainly arrived, complete with frigid temps, wind-chill, and snow.

 Entry porch perches above and overlooks existing topography drop-off, providing view through trees to Lake Michigan in winter months.

 North exterior elevation below elevates just enough to provide the best views to the deep natural ravine to the north.
 Crews just installed windows this week (Week of February 25th, 2019), so along with exterior sheathing and temp roof protection, crews are most certainly happy to focus on inside work.
 Next week temps are going to be brutal.

-We will continue with updates as construction progresses, so please check-back for the latest Bridge House news!
+We will continue with updates, so please check-back for the latest Bridge House news!